jonathanhogg/coderdojo-sequencer/README.md

 # CoderDojo Sonic Pi/Bare Touch music sequencer
 A Sonic Pi music sequencer with conductive-paint, touch-sensitive control pads.

-The code and workshop were developed by Jonathan Hogg for the CoderDojo Glasgow Science Centre workshops of Saturday 30 Feb 2016.
+The code and workshop were developed by [Jonathan Hogg](http://www.jonathanhogg.com/) for the CoderDojo Glasgow Science Centre Dojos of Saturday 30 Feb 2016.
 This README is an expanded description of the workshop with added diagrams, etc.

 Here's a link to a [short video](https://www.facebook.com/CoderdojoScotland/videos/vb.209977582476439/683765638430962/?type=2&theater&notif_t=like) of the workshop on the day.